cpthackray/workshop_installation/README.md

 ### Windows
  - Install miniconda (see https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)
- - Download the file flexbox_env.yml from this site (to your Downloads folder).
+ - Download this file: https://raw.githubusercontent.com/cpthackray/workshop_installation/master/flexbox_env.yml (to your Downloads folder).
  - Open the Anaconda Prompt by searching it from the Start Menu.
  - At the Anaconda Prompt, type:
     > **cd Downloads**<br>